Let's talk about test... Frank Paymans

 We started quickly.
 What should the application look like?
 What are the priorities?

-In the same period, I supported the IT manager at V&D in various projects that were running there.
-They had the same need as us in terms of test management tooling.
-This was a nice generic practical case on which we could base Testersuite but also apply it to other customers.
+During the same period, I was supporting the IT manager at V&D in various projects that were running there.
+There they had the same need as us in terms of test management tooling.
+This was a nice generic practical case on which we could base Testersuite but also apply it for other customers.

-The knife cuts on several sides.
-We developed Testersuite as a generic tool (with the possibility of fine-tuning) based on a good practical case.
+The knife cut several ways.
+We developed Testersuite as a generic tool (with the possibility for fine-tuning) based on a good practical case.
 On top of that, we had a great launching customer in terms of reference.

 So you are taking your first steps with Testersuite.
-What kind of markings arise during this journey?
+What kind of markers arise during this journey?

 This journey has many moments.
-Even before the founding of Testersuite in September 2011, we were preparing and building.
-The story with V&D is then a nice marker.
+Even before the creation of Testersuite in September 2011, we were preparing and building.
+The story with V&D was then a nice marker.

 I started from my own belief and vision.
 I found the tools that were available unsuitable, too complex and/or too expensive.
 They would not work with our target group.
 You can only achieve this by doing things smarter and easier.
 That is why we say: test management made easy!